 Hold Your Poles Out to the Sides for Extra Balance

 This technique comes in handy while walking across a narrow log over a stream.
-Hold your trekking poles straight out like a tight rope walker would use a long pole for balance.
-This can greatly improve your balance and give you confidence while walking over narrow obstacles.
+Hold your trekking poles straight out like a tightrope walker would use a long pole for balance.
+This can greatly improve your balance and give you confidence while walking over narrow trails.